 estimated reading time: 4 min

 We have so many distractions nowadays.
 Social media, updates, news, messages, calls and so on.
 Not to mention that family life and responsibilities are still not outdated.
+It seems like we don’t have time for anything.

 It’s barely possible to stay productive.
 As a result, we are often rushed and distracted.
 We do a poor job.
 So, how to stay productive?